GaloisInc/mctrace/README.md

 This repository contains the source code and build system for the MCTrace binary instrumentation tool.
 The MCTrace tool enables users to modify binaries, inserting instrumentation into them in order to collect fine-grained tracing information.
+This document covers instructions for building MCTrace from source for development or releases.
 For information on the MCTrace tool's design and usage, please see `MCTRACE.md`.
-This document covers instructions for building MCTrace from source for development or releases.

 Building MCTrace
 ================

 MCTrace can be built for one of two purposes: either for local development in a Haskell build environment, or for release as a Docker image.
-Instructions for each method are detailed below.
+Instructions for each method are provided below.

 Development Build Instructions
 ------------------------------